Nebraska Personal Injury Laws and Liability Rules

 Are There Caps on Damages In Nebraska Personal Injury Cases?

-Some states have laws that set a limit (or "cap") on the amount of compensation an injured person can receive even if their lawsuit is successful in court.
-These caps often apply to certain kinds of compensation (damages) in specific kinds of cases.
+Some states have laws that set a limit (or "cap") on the amount of damages an injured person can receive even if their lawsuit is successful in court.
+These caps often apply to certain kinds of damages in specific kinds of cases.

 Dog Owners Face "Strict Liability" for Dog Bites In Nebraska